macrat/ayd/README.md

 Ayd will check status just once and exit when passed `-1` option.

 Exit status code is 0 if all targets are healthy.
-If some targets are unhealthy, the status code will 1.
+If some targets are unhealthy, the status code is 1.
-And, if your arguments are wrong (or can't resolve hostnames, or exec scripts not found), the status code will 2.
+And, if your arguments are wrong (or can't resolve host names, or exec scripts not found), the status code is 2.